ManojChandran/mySaaSinAWS/README.md

-# mySaaSinAWS

 # Overview
-This document is a design document for a multi-tenant SAAS application.
+Design approach for a multi-tenant SAAS application in AWS.

 # Goals
 * Customers can deploy in their own independent environment.
 * Ability for customer to share an environment